-First, you need to check with your municipality to see if it’s possible to build with cob.
-Some communities don’t allow “off grid” homes, which originally meant off of the electrical grid.
-Now in some areas it refers to any non-traditional structure.
-If you live in a rural area, you are more likely to be allowed to build this type of home.
+First, you need to check with your municipality to see if it’s possible to build a cob home in your area.
+Some communities don’t allow “off-grid” homes, which originally meant off of the electrical grid.
+Now in some areas, it refers to any non-traditional structure.
+If you live in a rural area, you should be able to build this type of home.

 Choose land and draw up plans

-You’ll need a plot of land with a relatively flat spot for the home, if that’s what you are going to build.
-Once a spot is chosen, plans for the structure will need to be drawn up.
+You’ll need a plot of land with a relatively flat spot for the home if that’s what you are going to build.
+Once you choose a spot you will need to draw up some plans for the structure.

 The cool thing about cob is that it lends itself to organic shapes.
-Since you aren’t using a linear building material (like lumber), many cob homes are made with curves, bumps, and flowing lines.
-The roof can be constructed the same way and many are made with a flowing roof.
-Some are built with moss in the roof and some with a tarp-type fabric for more of a teepee effect.
+Since you aren’t using a linear building material (like lumber), many a cob house plan will work curves, bumps, and flowing lines into their plan.
+You can construct the roof in a similar flowing fashion.
+Some use moss in the roof and some use a tarp-type fabric for more of a teepee effect.
 Whatever you do, just be sure it’s right for your climate.